Younite

-Younite (stylized in all caps) is a South Korean boy band formed by Brand New Music.
-The group consists of eight members: Eunho, Steve, Eunsang, Hyungseok, Woono, Dey, Kyungmun, and Sion.
-Originally a nine-piece ensemble, member Hyunseung left the group in July 2024.
+Younite (stylized in all caps) is a South Korean boy band formed by Brand New Music, currently consists of seven members: Eunho, Steve, Hyungseok, Woono, Dey, Kyungmun, and Sion.
+Originally a nine-piece ensemble, member Hyunseung left the group in July 2024 and Eunsang left the group in June 2026.
 They debuted on April 20, 2022, with their first extended play (EP) Youni-Birth.

 Name

 Younite means "YOU and I: we are connected".

 History

 Pre-debut

 In 2019, Eunsang competed on the show Produce X 101 representing Brand New Music alongside Kim Si-hun, Yun Jung-hwan, and Hong Seong-jun, now of BDC.
 In the show's finale, he was made a member of the show's debut lineup in the 'X' position, making him a member of the group X1.
 He made his debut with the group on August 27, 2019, and amidst the Mnet voting manipulation scandal, the group ultimately disbanded on January 6, 2020.

 On August 31, 2020, Eunsang made his solo debut with the single album Beautiful Scar.
 For the lead single, "Beautiful Scar", he collaborated with Park Woo-jin.
 In October, Eunsang collaborated with former X1 groupmate Kim Woo-seok for the single "Memories".
 On August 16, 2021, it was announced that Eunsang will be releasing his second single album Beautiful Sunshine and its lead single "Lemonade" on September 1.

 In 2021, Kyungmun competed on the show Loud.
 Kyungmun represented JYP Entertainment alongside Lee Gye-hun and Amaru.
 He was eliminated in the fifth round.